codechips/FooocusPlus/readme.md

 ## Getting Help

 Have a question or concern?
-Visit the Discussions page here at GitHub or join our friendly community at the Facebook [Pure Fooocus](https://www.facebook.com/groups/fooocus) group.
+Visit the Discussions page here at GitHub or join our active and friendly community at the Facebook [Pure Fooocus](https://www.facebook.com/groups/fooocus) group.
 If you think you have found a bug or want to suggest a missing feature, visit the GitHub Issues page to file a report so that we can investigate.

 ## Licensing